 Slot Numbers in Stacks

 A switch stack can be thought of as a virtual chassis.
-Each switch (node) operates as if it were occupying a slot in a chassis and is controlled by the master.
+Each switch (node) operates as if it were occupying a slot in a chassis and is controlled by the primary.
 The high-speed stacking links function like the backplane links of a chassis.

-In addition to the Stack Number Indicator, each stacking port has an LED.
 The LED is steady green if the link is OK, blinking green if traffic is present, and off if no signal is present.

 A quick way to verify that the cable connections match the software configuration is to check the stack number indicator on each switch.
 If the slot numbers do not line up in the order you arranged the switches, this might indicate that the stacking cable setup differs from what you intended when you configured the software.
 In this case, reconnect the cables in the correct order and perform the software configuration again.